sixro/vim-java-maven/README.md

 Anyway I leave it here as a learning process for someone who wants to understand how I made something (DISCLAIMER: probably I made it wrong :D).

-**WARNING**: it is slow, because it needs to execute some commands to retrieve data from `pom.xml` and because I don't know how to cache in a good way.

 ## <a name="req"></a>Requirements